 EPA's approval of South Dakota's submitted 2022 Integrated Report/Clean Water Act Section 303(d) List does not extend to Indian country as defined in 18 U.S.C.
 Section 1151.
-Indian country in South Dakota generally includes (1) lands within the exterior boundaries of the following Indian reservations located within South Dakota: the Cheyenne River Reservation, the Crow Creek Reservation, the Flandreau Indian Reservation, the Lower Brule Reservation, the Pine Ridge Reservation (subject to federal court decisions removing lands from Indian country status within the Yankton Reservation); (2) any land held in trust by the United States for an Indian tribe (including but not limited to the Sisseton-Wahpeton Oyate Tribe); and (3) any other areas that are "Indian country" within the meaning of 18 U.S.C.
-Section 303 for waters in Indian country.
+Indian country in South Dakota generally includes (1) lands within the exterior boundaries of the following Indian reservations located within South Dakota: the Cheyenne River Reservation, the Crow Creek Reservation, the Flandreau Indian Reservation, the Lower Brule Reservation, the Pine Ridge Reservation, the Rosebud Indian Reservation, the Standing Rock Reservation, and the Yankton Reservation (subject to federal court decisions removing lands from Indian country status within the Yankton Reservation); (2) any land held in trust by the United States for an Indian tribe (including but not limited to the Sisseton-Wahpeton Oyate Tribe); and (3) any other areas that are "Indian country" within the meaning of 18 U.S.C.
+Section 1151.
+The EPA, or eligible Indian tribes, as appropriate, will retain responsibilities under CWA Section 303 for waters in Indian country.
 Today's action is not intended as an action to approve or disapprove an impaired waters list for waters within Indian country.